cvg/GeoCalib/README.md

 print("gravity:", result["gravity"])
 ```

-When either the intrinsics or the gravity are already know, they can be provided:
+When either the intrinsics or the gravity are already known, they can be provided:

 ```python
 # known intrinsics: